 Mt.
 Veeder is one of the secret jewels of wine country climbing, particularly Mt.
 Veeder North.
-Tucked away in the middle of the southern Mayacama Mountain Range, it has no distinct beginning from a major highway like its neighbors Oakville Grade to the east and Trinity and Cavedale to the west.
+Tucked away in the middle of the southern Mayacama Mountain Range, it has no distinct beginning from a major highway like its neighbors Oakville Grade to the east, and Trinity and Cavedale to the west.
 Mt.
-Veder can be accessed easily from the south (town of Napa via Redwood Road), from the east (Oakville Grade/Dry Creek) and the west (Trinity/Dry Creek Roads).
+Veder can be accessed easily from the south (town of Napa via Redwood Road), from the east (Oakville Grade/Dry Creek), and from the north (Trinity/Dry Creek Roads).

-Roadway surface/Traffic: The roadway is narrow with no bike lane or marked shoulder, and is in mildly poor condition in spots (mainly on the north side).
-However, you will encounter very little traffic on this climb which we rate as very safe and well worth the effort.
+Traffic and Roadway Surface Report: The roadway is narrow with no bike lane or marked shoulder, and is in mildly poor condition in spots (mainly on the north side).
+However, you will encounter very little traffic on this climb, which we rate as very safe and well worth the effort.